Lynet101/Albot/README.md

 ### Admin commands
 \# In order to access theese commands, you must be admin
-- /admin ping - Pings the bot
+- /admin ping - Pings the bot (rustified)
 - /admin embed - Creates an embed
-- /admin echo {message} - Makes the bot say a message
+- /admin echo {message} - Makes the bot say a message (rustified)
 - /admin purge {amount} - Deletes x amount of messages from current channel (default 1)

 ### Group commands (not implemented yet)